 In 1985, the master of science degree in computer science was offered for the first time at Baylor and, in that same year, the Baylor bachelor of science degree in Computer Science was one of only 50 programs to be accredited by the Computer Science Accreditation Commission, Inc. (CSAC) of the Computer Science Accreditation Board (CSAB), the national accrediting agency for computer science programs.

-The present organization was established in 1995, with the formation of the School of Engineering and Computer Science and its two departments, the Department of Computer Science and the Department of Engineering.
+In 1995, the School of Engineering and Computer Science was formed with its two departments, the Department of Computer Science and the Department of Engineering.

 In 2000-2001, the Department of Engineering requested and EAC/ABET granted separate accreditation of the department's three baccalaureate majors: Electrical and Computer Engineering, Mechanical Engineering, and Engineering.

-The School of Engineering and Computer Science partnered with Campus Living & Learning in 2003 on the University's first residential village, the Engineering & Computer Science Living-Learning Center (ECS-LLC).
+The School of Engineering and Computer Science partnered with Campus Living & Learning in 2003 on the University's first residential community, the Engineering & Computer Science Living-Learning Center (ECS-LLC).
+In 2013, students moved into the Teal Residential College for engineering and computer science students, located in the East Village Residential Community.